 Jared Gardner is a policy consultant and farmer.
 He has worked with legislators, treasurers, community bankers, and advocacy organizations on policy campaigns in five states with successes at the city, county and state levels.
 He has helped draft and shape policies and their implementation in the areas of economic development for family farmers and small businesses, divestment/investment, and state level economic development programs.
-Jared and his wife run Nehalem River Ranch, a 100-acre grass-fed beef, pastured pork and poultry and vegetable farm on the North Coast of Oregon.
+Jared and his wife run Nehalem River Ranch, a 100-acre grassfed beef, pastured pork and poultry and vegetable farm on the North Coast of Oregon.

 Watt Childress has supported agrarian values for over two decades.
 Before moving to Oregon in 2001 he advocated for rural farm communities in Appalachia.
 In 1994 he co-founded Rural Resources, an educational organization that works to build a sustainable local food economy.
 He lives with his wife and two daughters on a small farm in the Nehalem Valley.

 Denise Lofman is dedicated to working with communities to find solutions for their natural resource issues.
 Having moved to the Oregon Coast in 2004, Denise has applied her professional passion to resource management of regional watersheds.
-Denise was the Director of the Tillamook Bay Watershed Council (TBWC) for eight years before joining the Columbia River Estuary Study Taskforce (CREST) as Director in 2012.
-The mandate of her work at CREST and the TWBC is to work directly with landowners to improve watershed health and salmon populations.
-She served as the board chair of the Network of Oregon Watershed Councils, the statewide associate of watershed councils, for five years, and has extensive experience in serving and leading non-profits.
+Denise was the Director of the Tillamook Bay Watershed Council for eight years before joining the Columbia River Estuary Study Taskforce (CREST) as Director in 2012.
+She works directly with landowners to improve watershed health and salmon populations.
+She served as the board chair of the Network of Oregon Watershed Councils for five years, and has extensive experience in serving & leading non-profits.
 She focused her early career on green building, renewable energy, and water issues at Global

-Green USA, the US affiliate of Green Cross International.
+Green USA.
 Denise was also a US Peace Corps Volunteer in the Philippines, focusing on environmental education. • Denise holds an MA from the Johns Hopkins School of Advanced International Studies in Social Change and Development and International Economics.
 She focused her studies on working with stakeholders to encourage community development while improving environmental issues. • When she is out of the office, she loves to spend time outdoors with her beloved dog on the breathtaking beaches and rivers of the Oregon Coast.
 She is a Crossfit and Thai kickboxing enthusiast, is working towards her blue belt in Jiu Jitsu, and is an avid reader.